ARMmbed/mbed-os/spm/doc/INTRO.md

 The SPM and the secure partitions are located in the Secure Processing Environment (SPE), isolating them from the Non-Secure Processing Environment (NSPE), which contains the application firmware, OS kernel and libraries, and other nonsecure hardware resources.

-A secure partition is a container for one or more secure functions, and a platform may have multiple secure partitions.
+A secure partition is a container for one or more root of trust services, and a platform may have multiple secure partitions.
 Secure partitions provide the execution environment for security functionality.

 Platform hardware, such as the Security Attribution Unit (SAU) and Memory Protection Unit (MPU) in the new ARMv8-M platforms, enforces the separation of partitions.
 Other platforms may use different mechanisms to provide equivalent isolation for the partitions.